 Further analysis of reports received by IWF showed that 21% of webpages confirmed to contain child sexual abuse materials were “commercial” in nature.

 The reality is nearly unimaginable.
 The urgency of the situation cannot be ignored.

 In addition to collaborating with industry partners, law enforcement and NGOs, a company can take action to protect its systems from those who seek to sexually abuse and exploit children.

 “The crime of DIGITAL CHILD EXPLOITATION & TRAFFICKING requires co-operation and close partnerships between Public/Private Organisations.
 Only through close commitment of resources, due diligence and the use of a robust legal framework can these partnerships work for the safety of children.”
-Colm Gannon, Senior Inspector, Digital Child Exploitation Team - Community Safety, New Zealand Department of Internal Affairs
+Colm Gannon, Former Senior Inspector, Digital Child Exploitation Team - Community Safety, New Zealand Department of Internal Affairs

 - Generally outlaw child sexual abuse materials (CSAM);

 - Ban possession of CSAM, regardless of the intent to distribute; and